UiPath/uipath-llamaindex-python/samples/gym-sample/README.md

-# UiPath LangGraph Calculator Agent
+# UiPath LlamaIndex Gym Agents

-This project demonstrates how to create a calculator agent using UiPath LangGraph with Claude 3.5 Sonnet.
+This project demonstrates how to create a gym agent (e.g. calculator) using UiPath LlamaIndex graph with UiPath LLMGW.
 The agent has been converted from the original gym-sample structure to work as a runnable unattended agent while retaining the ability to accept interactive user input.

 ## Key Features